ta4j/ta4j-wiki/Backtesting.md

 ## Get useful results

-- `TradingRecord` – chronological trades with entry/exit prices, costs, exposure, and net/gross PnL.
-Pass it into any criterion or build a `BaseTradingStatement`.
+- `TradingRecord` – chronological trades/positions plus configured transaction and holding cost models.
+Pass it into criteria directly, or generate a `TradingStatement` for richer reports.
 - `BacktestExecutionResult` – wraps the evaluated `TradingStatement` list plus a `BacktestRuntimeReport`; use it to keep both ranking data and runtime context together.
 - `BacktestRuntimeReport` – aggregated timing stats from a `BacktestExecutor` run (overall/min/max/average/median and per-strategy runtimes).